Skip to main content

 For more information about this clock click here.

-Gawen Brown was born in England in 1719 and died in Boston, Massachusetts, at the age of 82 in 1801.
-He came to this country sometime before 1749.
-That year, on February 6, he advertised in The Boston Evening Post that he was a "...Clock and Watchmaker lately from London, Keeps his shop at Me.
-Johnson's Japanner, in Brattle Street, Boston, near Mr. Copper's Meeting House, where he makes and sells all sorts of plain, repeating and Astronomical Clocks, with cases plain, black walnut, mahogany or Japann'd or with out."
-During his lifetime, much was written about his making and installing a tower clock in the Old South Church in Boston.
+Gawen Brown, a significant figure in Boston's history, was born in England in 1719 and died in Boston, Massachusetts, in 1801 at 82.
+He emigrated to this country sometime before 1749.
+On February 6, of 1749, he advertised in The Boston Evening Post that he was a "...Clock and Watchmaker lately from London, Keeps his shop at Mr. Johnson's Japanner, in Brattle Street, Boston, near Mr. Copper's Meeting House, where he makes and sells all sorts of plain, repeating and Astronomical Clocks, with cases plain, black walnut, mahogany or Japann'd or with out."
+This advertisement suggests he came to America and was already trained in clockmaking skills.
+One of his first public clock repairs was to the clock in the Old North Church.
+This clock had not operated for almost three decades.
+Brown was hired to convert the escapement from a balance to a long pendulum arrangement.
+The work was completed before December of the same year.
+Between 1752 and 1760, Brown moved his shop and home in Boston several times.
+During his lifetime, much was written about his making and installing a tower clock in Boston's Old South Church.
 This Boston landmark was erected in 1730 without a clock.
-Brown installed his clock sometime between 1768 and 1770.
-Between 1752 and 1760, Brown moved his shop and home in Boston several times.
-He married three times and had a total of twelve children.
-On April 5, 1750, Brown married Mary Flagg.
-Together they had six children before she died in 1760.
-She was only 31 years old.
-His second wife, Elizabeth Byles, was the daughter of Mather Byles.
-Mather was a well-known clergyman who presided over the Hollis Street Church.
-Elizabeth lived only three more years and had no children.
-She died in 1763.
-In 1764, Brown again married, this time to Elizabeth Hill Adams.
-Elizabeth Hill Adams was the widow of Dr. Joseph Adams, who was the brother of Samuel Adams.
-Elizabeth bore him six more children.
+Brown installed his clock sometime between 1768 and 1770, leaving a lasting mark on the city's landscape.
 Based on several newspaper advertisements, Brown imported English clocks and watches from England.
 From 1789 through 1796, Brown was also listed in the business directories as a watchmaker.
+We have owned numerous tall clocks made by this important Boston clockmaker.

 • Gawen Brown tall clock.
 Boston, MA.
 UU-99.